libmdbx 0.13.1.73 (2024-11-15T15:58:48+03:00)

 MDBX_opt_max_db

-Controls the maximum number of named databases for the environment.
+Controls the maximum number of named tables for the environment.

-By default only unnamed key-value database could used and appropriate value should set by MDBX_opt_max_db to using any more named subDB(s).
+By default only unnamed key-value table could used and appropriate value should set by MDBX_opt_max_db to using any more named table(s).
 To reduce overhead, use the minimum sufficient value.
 This option may only set after mdbx_env_create() and before mdbx_env_open().

 See also